nielsvm/purge/README.md

 Purge ships with the ``CacheTagsQueuer``, a mechanism which puts Drupal's invalidated Cache-Tags into Purge's queue.
-So, when Drupal clears rendered items from its own page cache, Purge will add a _purgeable_ object to its queue so that it gets cleared remotely as well.
+So, when Drupal clears rendered items from its own page cache, Purge will add a _invalidation_ object to its queue so that it gets cleared remotely as well.
 When this is undesired behavior, take a look at ``tests/modules/purge_noqueuer_test/``.

 #### Queue
 Queueing is an inevitable and important part of Purge as it makes cache